suatkocar/FilmApp/README.md

 ## Project Overview

-FilmApp is a React-based web application for managing and displaying a collection of films.
-The application fetches film data from an external API and displays it in a user-friendly interface.
-Users can search, filter, and view detailed information about each film.
+FilmApp is a React-based web application designed to manage and display a collection of films.
+The application allows users to perform CRUD (Create, Read, Update, Delete) operations on the film database, enhancing the user experience with features like searching for films, displaying film details, and a dynamic homepage with a hero slider.

 ## Features

-- Display a list of films with detailed information
-- Search films by title
+- CRUD Operations: Users can add, edit, delete, and search for films.
-- Filter films by various criteria
+- Search Functionality: Users can search films by various attributes such as ID, title, year, director, and stars.
-- Responsive design for mobile and desktop
+- Dynamic Homepage: The homepage features a hero slider that displays a random selection of movies, along with an AJAX-powered search bar for immediate interaction.
+- Pagination: To maintain site responsiveness and manage database query efficiency, the film list page initially displays only 24 films and provides pagination for exploring more films.
+- Flexible Data Formats: The application supports various data formats (JSON, XML, TEXT) for displaying film data, ensuring versatility in data handling.
+- Responsive Design: The application is built with responsiveness in mind, providing a consistent user experience across different devices.

 ## Technologies Used

-- **Frontend:** React, Vite
+- Programming Languages: JavaScript (ES6+)
+- Frameworks/Libraries: React.js, Axios, Bootstrap, Lottie
-- **Backend:** Node.js, Express (for proxy server)
+- Development Tools: Vite (for development)
-- **Styling:** CSS, Tailwind CSS
-- **API:** The Movie Database (TMDb) API
+- Backend Integration: RESTful API (FilmRestful) for managing film data
+- Database: MySQL (via RESTful API)
+- IDE: Visual Studio Code

 ## Getting Started